willymcallister/willymcallister.github.io/_articles/staticman-heroku.md

 That's what a successful deployment looks like.

 >What's happening:
 >**RSA_PRIVATE_KEY** - When you send a string to Staticman's /encrypt/ endpoint it will use the enclosed public key to perform the encryption, and the enclosed private key for decryption.
-If you ever modify the RSA key you have to do all the encryptions over again and update _config.yml and staticman.yml.
+If you ever modify this RSA key you have to do all the encryptions over again and update _config.yml and staticman.yml.

 >The **personal access token** acts as a password when the Staticman sends a Pull Request or Push to your site.
 It allows the Staticman API bridge to present itself as the bot, your approved collaborator.
-Protect your robot's personal access token like a password.
+Protect your bot's personal access token like a password.

 >Setting the **TZ** makes Heroku logs easier to read.
 (Does not work, yet.
 Still off by many hours.)